 - Pupil discussions about their learning; which includes discussion of their thoughts, ideas, processing and evaluations of work.

 We measure the impact of our Art curriculum through the following methods:

 In Class Feedback:

 We understand that feedback is linked to progress and has to be timely to make an impact.
-In class feedback is used to support teacher’s workload, ensure it is as immediate and timely and specific as possible, and leaves the teacher time to focus on individual identified needs. (see our Feedback policy 2019).
+In class feedback is used to support teacher’s workload, ensure it is as immediate and timely and specific as possible, and leaves the teacher time to focus on individual identified needs, (see our Feedback policy 2019).
 We use ‘hot marking’, whereby our pupils receive immediate feedback and are able to respond to it during the lesson, during the learning process.
 Sharing work and ideas within class is championed and pupils are encouraged to be able to constructively criticise and act on peer feedback using the ‘What Went Well’ and ‘Even Better If’ sentence stems.

-Subject leaders carry out termly book looks to ensure high quality, practical lessons are being delivered.
+Subject leaders carry out termly book looks and learning walks to ensure high quality, practical lessons are being delivered.
 Pupil voice is completed termly where pupils’ art work is celebrated and shared with the Art leader and added to the Art display board.

 Assessment and Recording: